 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Chairman.
 I also thank my colleague for asking that question.
-We have 8 facilities currently, and with these eight facilities operated by the department, and also, the funds will be available for proposals submitted to our department of Heritage, as well as the communities that get the most visitation by tourists in Nunavut.
-They can submit their proposals and this is how it stands currently.
+We have eight facilities currently and with these eight facilities operated by the department, the funds will be available for proposals submitted to our Department of Culture and Heritage.
+The communities that get a high volume of tourist visits in Nunavut can submit their proposals.
+This is how it currently stands.
 Thank you, Mr. Chairman.
 Chairman (interpretation): Thank you.
 I don't have any more names.
 Any more questions?
 Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
-In this budget, there seems to be some substantiation, it states here that communities here in Nunavut will be provided funding for displays or other types of archeological displays.
-It speaks to the presentation of these displays for the tourists that arrive into the communities.

-Future visitation perhaps, so it can provide more tangible benefits, and the way it is written, as my reasoning for that, means that the Department of Culture and Heritage.
-Is this information being sent out to the communities?
-Especially the funding and proposals they can submit?
+In this budget, there seems to be some substantiation.
+It states here that communities in Nunavut will be provided funding for displays or other types of archeological displays.
+It speaks to the presentation of these displays for the tourists that arrive into the communities, future visits, perhaps, so it can provide more tangible benefits.
+With that being the case, is the Department of Culture and Heritage sending the information out to the communities, especially the funding and proposals they can submit?
 Are your officials being dedicated to sending out this information?
 Thank you, Mr. Chairman.

 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Chairman.
 I also thank you for that question.
 Yes, these funds are available via proposal requests and funds are provided for these items via the Department of Culture and Heritage.
 We try to keep all communities informed about these programs, and just in this fall season, the report outlines the non-profit organizations and hamlets are the main beneficiaries of the funds, if they are dealing with archaeological displays.
 Our officials try to keep the communities informed about the funding, and we use the hamlets to pay for these items.
 Thank you, Mr. Chairman.

-Chairman (interpretation): Ms. Killiktee.
+Chairman: Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 Thank you for the response.
 My question is on the same subject.
-From what I am reading, in the year of 2020-21 the Financial Management Board approved a one-time reallocation of \$501 million from other expenses to contributions for community libraries to support internet and renovations.
-This one time contribution to the following 8 communities, and I see that the community of Clyde River, Ilisaqsivik Society (interpretation) received \$20,000.
+From what I am reading, in the year of 2020-21 the Financial Management Board approved a one-time reallocation of \$501,000 from other expenses to contributions for community libraries to support internet and renovations.
+There is one-time contribution to the following eight communities, and I see that the community of Clyde River, Ilisaqsivik Society, (interpretation) received \$20,000.

-Mr. Chairman, my question is: have you heard from these communities whether there is a benefit to... when we look at the funds that you set aside for the libraries.
+Mr. Chairman, my question is: have you heard from these communities on whether they have seen any benefits from the funds that you set aside for the libraries?
 Thank you, Mr. Chairman.